alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 ### :microscope: Test RDS deployment
 - Disconnect from any SRE VMs and connect to the SHM VPN
-- Connect to the **SHM Domain Controller** via the Remote Desktop client
+- Connect to the **SHM Domain Controller (DC1)** via Remote Desktop Client over the SHM VPN connection
 - The IP address can be found using the Azure portal by navigating to the Virtual Machine (`Resource Groups -> RG_SHM_DC -> DC1-SHM-<SHM ID>`)
 - Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal.
 They are in the `RG_SHM_SECRETS` resource group, in the `kv-shm-<SHM ID>` key vault, under "SECRETS".
   - The username is the `shm-<SHM ID>-vm-admin-username` secret plus `@<SHM DOMAIN>` where you add your custom SHM domain.
 For example `shmtestbadmin@testb.dsgroupdev.co.uk`